Gooseytwoshoes/Project-Patatas/README.md

  - Program that computes the average grade of the student to it's equivalent honor
  - Utilization of if, else if, else in JAVA

+ > Student-database.java
+ - Program that stores informations of students in a database
+ - Utilization of arrays, Scanner, try and catch.

  > Vid_Analyzer.java
  - Open-source program that is passed as my final requirement in the course COMP103
  - Showcasing the capabilities of JAVA in: